crossorigin="anonymous">

 How to lose fat

-NEAT and your exercise routine are the two main factors your can control to increase lipolysis.
-You body needs fat for energy during any exercise bout that is longer than 3 minutes with a relatively low intensity (less than 50% of your VO2max)
+NEAT and your exercise routine are the two main factors you can control to increase lipolysis.
+Your body needs fat for energy during any exercise bout that is longer than 3 minutes with a relatively low intensity (less than 50% of your VO2max)

 It is as simple as going for a short walk.
-Making this a daily routine can help your body tap into it's fat stores and if done consistently, rain or shine, will help keep your lipolysis rate going.
+Making this a daily routine can help your body tap into its fat stores and if done consistently, rain or shine, will help keep your lipolysis rate elevated.

 The other way you can increase your lipolysis is to increase your NEAT, which can be done by doing the following: